 Zoki Poki is a TV series based on the book considered to be a classic in Macedonian literature of the same name by the writer Olivera Nikolova, originally published in 1963 by “Detska Radost “, followed by a number of editions.
 For more than half a century, the book was a mandatory textbook for students in Macedonian primary schools.

-The story of the series is contemporary, taking place in the present, but the timeline and spirit of the tales inspired from the book, are captured through the memories of the parents of the “modern” Zoki Poki.
+The story of the series is contemporary, taking place in the present, but the timeline and spirit of the tales inspired by the book, are captured through the memories of the parents of the “modern” Zoki Poki.
 Every child can recognize itself in the characters of Zoki Poki and his friends.
+The obstacles he encounters, the things that torment him, the questions that seem unanswerable, the passion, the games, the dreams and the fantasies, his day-to-day life are more or less the same for all of today’s Zoki Poki peers.

 Zoki Poki has been translated into multiple languages including Serbian, Romanian, Ukrainian, Czech, Slovenian, Turkish, Albanian and German.